10up/wpsnapshots/README.md

 * __wpsnapshots push [--no-uploads] [--no-scrub]__ - Must be run from root of installed WordPress instance.

   This command pushes a snapshot of the current WordPress install to the repository.
-Data about the snapshot (project name, author, environment, etc.) is stored in a `wpsnapshots.json` file.
-Snapshots are searchable by name and author so set these carefully.
-The push command will prompt you to create the file, if one doesn't already exist.
 The command will return a snapshot ID once it's finished that you could pass to a team member.

   By default all passwords are converted to `password`.
 The `--no-scrub` option will disable scrubbing.